Early Career Accelerator Award

 - Provide a clear statement on how you and/or your training opportunity is tied to a US-based organization or activity

-- Provide a clear statement on the use of stipend funds
+- Provide a clear statement on the use of award funds (in line with the award distribution expectations below)

-Applications are accepted on a rolling basis, there is no deadline to apply.
+Applications are accepted on a rolling basis, i.e. there is no deadline to apply.
+We are accepting applications through September 2026 for trainings to be completed through September 2027.
 We anticipate making decisions on funding within 3 months following submission, with successfully proposed activities starting between 1-10 months following notification.
 The COBRA Co-Investigator leadership team (Orcutt, Huber, Wheat, Rotjan, and Fisher) will make selections based on responses to the eligibility criteria described above.

 Accelerator Awardees